Walmart to begin temperature checks, make masks and glove available for employees in U.S. stores

-BENTONVILLE, AR (WBTW) – Walmart says they will begin temperature checks and making masks and gloves available for employees in stores in the United States.
+BENTONVILLE, Ark.
+(WBTW) — Walmart says they will begin temperature checks and making masks and gloves available for employees in stores in the United States.

 Walmart made the announcement in a Twitter post Tuesday morning, saying “to better serve our customers and promote a safe and healthy workplace for our associates, we are taking the following actions in our U.S.-based stores, clubs and supply chain locations over the next few weeks: